fortanix/rust-sgx/sgxs/README.md

 Compiles with Rust nightly.

+## pe2sgxs

+`pe2sgxs` converts enclaves in Intel's PE format to SGXS format, optionally extracting the signature.
+You can then use the SGXS file with the other SGXS utilities.

 ## sgxs-info

-The `sgxs-info` parses SGXS files for further analysis.
+`sgxs-info` parses SGXS files for further analysis.
 It currently supports the following commands:

 ### list-all